michael-sankur/gigpower/README.rst

 Features
 --------
 - Parse `*.dss` files into `Circuit` objects, which you can interact with directly in Python.
-- Solve power flow for radial or meshed networks using Newton-Raphson method
+- Solve power flow for radial or meshed networks using Newton-Raphson method.
-- Solve power flow radial networks using Forward Backward Sweep
+- Solve power flow radial networks using Forward Backward Sweep.
-- Compare solutions to OpenDSSDirect.py_
+- Compare solutions to OpenDSSDirect.py_.

 .. _OpenDSSDirect.py: https://github.com/dss-extensions/OpenDSSDirect.py